The Platform Trade-Off in the ServiceNow Ecosystem

 - Objection: 'What if ServiceNow kills the partnership?'

-Defense: Secure the 'Built on Now' certification and reach the 'Elite' or 'Global Elite' partner tier.
+Defense: Secure the 'Built on Now' certification and maintain the partner standing partner tier.
 This isn't just a badge; it often comes with joint go-to-market protections.
 More importantly, diversify your influence.
 Don't just rely on the ServiceNow Store.
 Build relationships with the GSIs (Global Systems Integrators) like Deloitte and Accenture.
 If they are recommending you, you have a defensive moat against the platform itself. - Objection: 'Your margins are fake.'

 Defense: Buyers will treat the 25% revenue share as a permanent tax.
 Do not try to add it back to EBITDA.
 Instead, showcase your CAC Payback Period.
 A healthy standalone SaaS has a payback of 12-18 months.
 A ServiceNow ISV should be under 9 months.
 If you aren't hitting that efficiency, you are paying the tax without getting the benefit. - Objection: 'You have no IP.'